Home » Diamonds » Colorless vs Near Colorless Diamonds: How are They Different?

 But placing a J and G diamond next to each other tells a different story.

-Though both are near colorless, there’s a clear difference in the amount of yellow visible.
+Though both are near colorless, there’s a clear difference in the amount of yellow visible in the former.

 In fact, the color in the J diamond might be apparent to the naked eye.